dune-copasi/dune-copasi/doc/docusaurus/docs/param_tree.md

 | `<comp_k>` | `integer` | Phisical group id assigned to `<comp_k>` subdomain |

 Each compartment id maps to a *physical group* in the gmsh identifiers.
-Although the gmsh format allows you to name such physical groups.
+Although the gmsh format allows you to name such physical groups, we have no support for it and identifiers must be used.
 Notice that `dune-copasi` uses 0-based indices while `gmsh` uses 1-based indices.
 In other words, `<gmsh_physical_group> = <dune_copasi_compartment> + 1`.

 :::tip Example
 Let's say that there is two *physical groups* in our gmsh file